AWI-ESM/documentation_AWI-CM3/migrate_to_awi-esm3.md

 Open, carried into later phases:

 - `before_you_start.rst` says "OASIS4 is available under LGPL" while linking the OASIS3-MCT page, and the model builds `oasis3mct-5.2`.
 Fix when phase 3 revisits that page for the new component licences.
-- `AWI-ESM/common-errors` has been dormant since August 2024 and `contribute.rst` now points people at it.
-Revive it or pick a different target before phase 5.
 - In esm_tools, `awicm3` version `v3.4.1` selects coupling `awicm3_v3.4.0` although `awicm3_v3.4.1` exists.
 Looks like a typo in that repository, not this one.

 ### Phase 1: split `how_to` (1 day)